MjMoshiri/architecture_yes_good/GUIDE.md

 # Knowledge Base Guide

-This repository is a structured knowledge base for software architecture topics.
+This repository is a structured knowledge base for software learnings across architecture, infrastructure, programming, security, and more.
 The goal is to maintain a consistent and machine-readable format that can be indexed by a local vector database for semantic search.

 ## Philosophy